 By selling shares in advance of the growing season, a CSA reduces the burden of up-front costs for your local farmer.
 Your share fees provide us with money to purchase seed and supplies before the season starts, and ensures that our capital expenses are met up front so we don’t have to pass on the cost of financing.
 We appreciate your commitment to local, sustainable food sources and a living wage for its producers.
 We believe that healthy, local produce should not be out of financial reach.
 If paying for a share in one lump sum is a financial hardship for you, contact us about arranging to pay in installments.
 All payments are non-refundable beyond the second week of the season.

 Winter CSA Sourcing

-We’ve planted a number of crops on our farm this summer and fall for the Winter CSA, such as winter radishes and storage beets.
+We’ve planted a number of crops on our farm this summer and fall for the Winter CSA.
 We’re excited to provide as large a percentage as we can of our own produce in your bi-weekly shares!
 Several of our farmer friends in the Lehigh Valley have grown additional crops designated for the Winter CSA.
 These are farmers we’ve known for years, many who run their own CSAs, and they share our commitment to high quality, chemical-free produce.
 (Please refer to Winter CSA sign up page for grower profiles.)
-As this is a first attempt for us and other farmers to grow and hold crops through the winter, we anticipate having to supplement with Pennsylvania-grown, Certified Organic produce via the Lancaster Farm Fresh Cooperative in order to assure quantity and variety through the end of the season.
+As we are still learning about extending the season, figuring out how to keep our small amount of acreage productive into the late fall, and still somewhat reliant on sourcing at least some veg from our fellow growers, we anticipate having to supplement with Pennsylvania-grown, Certified Organic produce via the Lancaster Farm Fresh Cooperative in order to assure quantity and variety through the end of the season.